A Patient's Tale

 His owners added: "We cannot express how grateful we are to the dedicated nurses and to the vets who cared for Cole all over the Christmas period.
 Particularly to Heather whose amazing surgical skills have left him completely continent and healed.
 We always hoped that we would have him returned to us because he was microchipped and now hope that he grows grey and old in the comfort that he deserves."

 Shoebill is a neutered male, yellow Labrador cross.
-His story is a bit different from most domestic pets, because he was a street dog in Ghana, who decided to approach a British ex-pat couple for a home.
+His story is a bit different from most domestic pets, because he was a street dog in Ghana who decided to approach a British ex-pat couple for a home.
 He managed to choose two people, Hannah and Robin, who have grown up with Labradors and love dogs, so they were happy to welcome him into their lives and have been looking after him for two years now.

 Tragedy struck in April this year, when both Robin and Hannah were abroad.
 Shoebill, to everyone looking after him, was showing signs of depression and the conclusion was that it was anxiety due to being left behind.
 Luckily, Robin decided to cut his business trip short just in case it was something more serious.
 He returned to find Shoebill very seriously ill.
-Shoebill was chronically anemic, which is why he was showing signs of depression and weakness.
-Robin took him to the vet, but with limited lab tests and limited qualified vets, there was no way to diagnose Shoebill.
+Shoebill was chronically anaemic, which is why he was showing signs of depression and weakness.
+Robin took him to the vet, but with limited laboratory tests and limited qualified vets, there was no way to diagnose Shoebill.